Final version due to appear in The Routledge Encyclopedia of Philosophy Online (edited by T. Crane), Routledge: London

 ——.
 (2009).
 Cognitive systems and the extended mind.
 Oxford: Oxford University Press.

-(Rupert argues for a ‘mark of the cognitive’ with persistence and integration determining whether something is part of our mind – see §3.)
+(Rupert argues for a mark of the cognitive based around conditions of persistence and integration – see §3.)

 Shapiro, L. (2011).
 Embodied cognition.
 London: Routledge.

-(An excellent textbook on extended cognition and related views.)
+(An excellent textbook covering extended cognition and related views.)

 Simon, H. A. (1969).
 The sciences of the artificial.
 Cambridge, MA: MIT Press.

-(Simon’s ‘parable of the ant’ in Chapter 3 shows how complex behaviour can be generated by a simple internal mechanism coupled to the environment.)
+(Simon’s ‘parable of the ant’, described in Chapter 3 of his book, shows how complex, adaptive behaviour can be generated by a simple internal mechanism coupled to the environment.)

 Sprevak, M. (2009).
 ‘Extended cognition and functionalism’, The Journal of Philosophy, 106: 503–27.

-(The functionalist argument for extended cognition succeeds, but it generates serious cognitive bloat – see §3.)
+(The functionalist argument for extended cognition succeeds, but entails cognitive bloat – see §3.)

 ——.
 (2010).
 ‘Inference to the hypothesis of extended cognition’, Studies in History and Philosophy of Science, 41: 353–62.

-(IBE arguments for extended cognition do not work because the hypothesis of ‘embedded cognition’ provides a rival hypothesis with indistinguishable explanatory value – see §§2, 3.)
+(IBE arguments for extended cognition do not work in the context of the hypothesis of embedded cognition – see §§2, 3.)

 ——.
 (2011).
 ‘Neural sufficiency, reductionism, and cognitive neuropsychiatry’, Philosophy, Psychiatry and Psychology, 18: 339–44.